Aidar5/nattoeng/docs/source/book/06_control_structures/1_if_else.rst

 Operator and
 ^^^^^^^^^^^^

-In Python the ``and`` returns not a boolean value but a value of one of the operands.
+In Python the ``and`` operator returns not a boolean value but a value of one of the operands.

 If both operands are true, the result is a last value: